hpcc-systems/HPCC-Platform/plugins/exampleplugin/README.md

 ECL Example Plugin
 ================

-This is the ECL plugin to utilize the <plugin name>.
+This is the ECL plugin to utilize the (add plugin name).
-It utilizes the <Related API>.
+It utilizes the (Related API).

 Installation and Dependencies
 ----------------------------